Miller Lab

 Select Publications

 Kelly M Lohr*,, Alison I Bernstein*,, Kristen A Stout, Amy R Dunn, Carlos R Lazo, Shawn P Alter, Minzheng Wang, Yingjie Li, Xueliang Fan, Ellen J Hess, Hong Yi, Laura M Vecchio, David S Goldstein, Thomas S Guillot, Ali Salahpour, Gary W Miller.
 Increased vesicular monoamine transporter enhances dopamine release and opposes Parkinson disease-related neurodegeneration in vivo.
 Proceedings of the National Academy of Sciences, USA.
 2014 Jul 8;111(27):9977-82.
-PMC4103325.
+PMC4103325(link is external and opens in a new window).
 Highlighted in This Week in PNAS.